apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 #.
 With Flume source and interceptor but no sink - it allows writing Flume events into a Kafka topic, for use by other apps
 #.
 With Flume sink, but no source - it is a low-latency, fault tolerant way to send events from Kafka to Flume sinks such as HDFS, HBase or Solr

-This version of Flume requires Kafka version 0.9 or greater due to the reliance on the Kafka clients shipped with that version.
-The configuration of the channel has changed compared to previous flume versions.
+This currently supports Kafka server releases 0.10.1.0 or higher.
+Testing was done up to 2.0.1 that was the highest avilable version at the time of the release.

 The configuration parameters are organized as such: